Splinters2006/Splanner/README.md

 A touch-friendly family weekly planner for a living-room tablet.

-The app runs as a small local Rust web server and stores planner items in the browser's local storage.
-Everyone signs in with their account name and 4 digit PIN, can add tasks, optionally set a time/by value, and can assign tasks to one or more people or groups.
+The app runs as a small local Rust web server and stores planner data in plain text files under `data/`.
+Everyone signs in with their account name and 4 digit PIN, can add tasks, events, and broadcasts, and can assign items to one or more people or groups.

+## Features

+- Weekly planner view with a shared 00:00-24:00 timeline.
+- Events appear in the left timeline lane and stretch to match their duration.
+- Timed tasks appear in the right timeline lane for the hour before their due time.
+Untimed tasks appear below the timeline.
+- Tasks and events can be created for any date, including dates outside the currently visible week.
+- The task filter can show everyone, any person, or any group for every user.
+- People and groups are visually separated wherever they are selectable.
+- Notes open in a centered popup instead of expanding inside cards.
+- Cards show a blue border when the signed-in user is a recipient, and a green border when the signed-in user created the item.
+- Broadcasts can be sent to people, groups, or everyone.

 ## Development